puredrinkology/website/content/recipes/kill-the-cold-smoothie/index.md

 author: Pure Drinkology
 bartender_tips: ''
 base_spirit: null
-category: shake
+category: "mocktail"
 collection: null
 date: '2024-09-23'
 description: 'Kill the Cold Smoothie belongs to the **wellness cocktail** family, a modern twist on traditional medicinal remedies.
 This drink draws inspiration from ancient folk remedies that used ginger and lemon to soothe sore throats and fight colds. '
-family: ''
+family: 'tea'
 flavor_description: ''
-fullname: The Kill Cold Smoothie Shake
+fullname: The Kill a Cold Tea
 glass: Highball glass
 has_alcohol: false
 ingredients: